SEO For Affiliates:

 Also, make sure that the internal links you set use keywords in their anchors.
 This, as John Mueller says, will help both your visitors and Google understand what the pages are about:

-And if you'd like to better understand what your current website structure looks like, just fire up WebSite Auditor.
+And if you'd like to better understand what your current website structure looks like, just fire up the WebSite Auditor tool.
 In your project, go to Site Structure > Visualization and see how your pages are interlinked with each other.

 Nofollowing your affiliate links